Please view these information tabs to learn about Hermle Clock Movement 140/141 series.

-Measuring a Hermle Clock Pendulum is done from the top of the movement and all the way down.
-The CM number will only be accurate to the pendulum length if the bob is the smallest diameter.
-A larger bob it will be a longer pendulum than what is indicated by the CM stamp on the movement.
-The larger or heavier the bob the longer the pendulum needs to be.
-If confused please email [email protected] for help determining the best pendulum length.
-Provide the CM number off the back plate and also how wide the pendulum bob is (round disk at the bottom of the pendulum).
+To measure a Hermle clock pendulum, start at the very top of the movement.
+Continue all the way down to the bottom of the rating nut on the pendulum.
+The CM number will only be accurate to the pendulum length if the bob diameter is small.
+In other words, the larger, or the heavier, the bob is, the longer the pendulum needs to be despite the stamped length on the movement.
+If confused, please email [email protected] in order to determine the best pendulum length.
+Please provide the CM length stamped on the back plate of the movement.
+Also, include the width of the pendulum bob.
+The bob is the round disk at the bottom of the pendulum.

 Parts that are measured

-The pendulum length (**cm) will be from the suspension post all the way down.
+The pendulum length (**cm) is the distance from the suspension post all the way down.
 Meaning to the bottom of the pendulum nut threads.
-The length includes the pendulum from tip to tip, the leader it hangs on, and the suspension spring.
-This pendulum length will not always be exactly what is marked on the movement.
-There are other factors such as the pendulum bob diameter.
-The larger the pendulum bob diameter then the longer the pendulum length despite the CM length.
+This measurement includes the pendulum from tip to tip, the leader it hangs on, and the suspension spring.
+This pendulum length will not always be the same as what is marked on the movement.
+Subsequently there are also other factors that play into this measurement.
+For instance, the pendulum bob diameter.
+The larger the pendulum bob diameter, the longer the pendulum length needs to be despite the CM length.

-If the CM length on the old unit matches the CM length on the new unit it will keep time with the same pendulum.
-It maybe required to use the old leader and put it on the new unit but this is not common.
+In conclusion, if the CM length on the old unit matches the CM length on the new unit it will keep proper time with the same pendulum.
+There are times when the old leader needs to be used on the new movement, but this is not common.

 Mechanical Clock Movement Wear